 What It’s Like to Run for Hours

-Pulling from the list of questions about ultras again, here is a great one: “What’s it like to run for so long?”
-The answer is different for every person, but for me (and many others), it’s a period of highs and lows as well as trips into what we call “the pain cave.”
+Running an ultramarathon is no easy feat.
+An ultramarathon demands not just physical effort, but the intense mental struggle of putting one foot in front of the other, long after your body wants to quit.
+Pulling from the list of questions about ultramarathons again, here is a great one: “What’s it like to run for so long?”
+The answer is different for every person, but for me (and many others), an ultramarathon is a period of highs and lows as well as trips into what we call “the pain cave.”
 And at the end, you have something you have truly earned.

 The name “pain cave” is not unique to ultramarathons.
 Some of you are probably smirking and snickering as I’m sure the pain cave could be a physical location if you’re into that kinda thing.
 (I won’t judge, you do you, boo!)
 For triathletes and some CrossFit fanatics, a “pain cave” is your garage which has been converted into your own personal gym.
 Bike, treadmills, and weights aplenty; it’s everything you need except that the unchanging small space gets monotonous when you have long workouts.

 For ultramarathons, as well as other endurance sports, the pain cave is a mentality and state of being.
 It hits at different times and the best you can do is accept it and keep moving.

 Here’s a quick look at what I think (and feel) throughout an ultramarathon:

 Mile 1: It’s a liar.
 Your legs, feet, and back feel fine.
 Your pace is easy, effortless even.
 If you could run like this all day, you’d cross the finish line with a smile on your face.
 It’s all a big, fat lie.

 Mile 2-5, first hour: Settled into my pace, my mind is fully functional and I’m focused on the run.
 Tempo, pace, the strain of elevation; I feel it all.